prathik-l/Prathik-Lathish-Babu/README.md

-### hi this is prathik Lathish Babu
+### hello everyone this is prathik Lathish Babu

-I'm Prathik from India, and I am currently pursuing my masters in Big Data Analytics.
+I'm Prathik , and I am currently pursuing my masters in Big Data Analytics.
 I really enjoy learning programming languages and Visualizing data using Python , Power BI and Tableau.
 You can check out my twitter at https://twitter.com/prathik_in
-I am an aspiring data Anal
+I am an aspiring data Analyst

 ### Hi there 👋, my name is Prathik Lathish Babu